Public Services and Facilities

 Policy ECS-3.2: Meet community needs for programing and services.

-In partnership with community members, adapt City programming and services as needed to ensure they meet the community’s needs, based on continued monitoring of demographic and socio-economic characteristics, and intellectual and developmental disabilities and needs.
+In partnership with community members, adapt City programming and services as needed to ensure they meet the community’s needs, based on continued monitoring of demographic, socio-economic characteristics, and intellectual and developmental disabilities and needs.

 Action ECS-3.2.1: Conduct ongoing evaluation of services.

 Regularly evaluate impact of public investments to ensure equitable distribution of services and programming moving forward.

 Identify and pilot new ways to engage young people and their families who have not previously participated in City-run enrichment programs.
 Ensure that young people, especially youth of color and youth from other historically disenfranchised communities, are involved in City-run enrichment programs.